ministryofjustice/security-guidance/docs/leak-handling-policy.md

 Examples of malicious leaks would include:

--   Someone within the MoJ sharing confidential MoJ information through the web, using email, or using mobile data storage devices such as optical media, USB keys, and laptops.
+-   Someone within the MoJ shares confidential MoJ information through the web, using email, or using mobile data storage devices such as optical media, USB keys, and laptops.
--   Deliberately sending confidential information to any unauthorised audience, by knowingly including that audience in an email reply, or setting up the "email auto forward" capability on your account to include that audience.
+-   Deliberately send confidential information to any unauthorised audience by knowingly including that audience in an email reply or setting up the "email auto-forward" capability on your account to include that audience.

 ## Consequences